Warren, Paige S.

 NRC 564 Wildlife Habitat Management (4cr) – Fall

 Wildlife-habitat relationships illustrated through basic field zoology and natural history, evolutionary biology, ecological theory, and quantitative tools used to explain ecological processes and their influence on wildlife and their environment.
 Explores the dynamics and management of various habitats in North America and elsewhere.
 Topics include wildlife ecology, habitat classification, resource utilization, effects of humans, and management techniques.
-Prerequisite: W&FCONSV 261.
+Prerequisite: NRC 261.

 Strohbach, M., S. B. Lerman, and P. S. Warren (2013) Are small greening areas enhancing bird diversity?
 Insights from community-driven greening projects in Boston.
 Landscape and Urban Planning, pp. 69-79.

 Lerman, S.B., P. S. Warren, H. Gan, and E. Shochat (2012) Linking foraging decisions to residential yard bird composition.
 PlosOne 7(8): e43497

 Lepczyk, C. A., P. S. Warren, L. Machabée, A. P. Kinzig, A. Mertig.
 (2012) Who feeds the birds?
 A comparison between Phoenix, Arizona and Southeastern Michigan.
 Studies in Avian Biology, edited series from Cooper Ornithological Society.
 Series editor: Brett Sandercock.
 Assoc.
 Editors for Urban Bird Ecology and Conservation: C. Lepczyk and P. Warren.